 The Data-Driven Nonprofit

 We have partnered with a wide variety of nonprofit organizations to better understand their information management strategies and struggles.
 Our findings suggest that the knowledge workers (both employees and volunteers) at these organizations are being immensely creative, constructing novel assemblages of very diverse information management systems, which we call “homebrew databases.”
 The downside here is that few if any of these systems have been designed to work well with each other, so organizations are constantly swapping one system for another, trying to streamline their homebrew databases and migrate as much of their data to as few systems as possible—ultimately leading to an incredibly frustrating and unproductive state of infrastructural churn and data creep.
-All of this makes aggregating and analyzing data at scale or longitudinally nearly impossible, which leaves nonprofit organizations in a bind given the incredible pressure to become more data-driven—a pressure that contributes to a self-reinforcing cycle of disempowerment for those organizations
+All of this makes aggregating and analyzing data at scale or longitudinally nearly impossible, which leaves nonprofit organizations in a bind given the incredible pressure to become more data-driven—a pressure that contributes to a self-reinforcing cycle of disempowerment for those organizations.

 Benjamin, L.M., Voida, A. & Bopp, C. (2018).
 Policy Fields, Data Systems and the Performance of Nonprofit Human Service Organizations.
 Human Service Organizations: Management, Leadership, & Governance.
-Special Issue on Human Service Agencies and the Question of Impact: Lessons for Theory, Policy, and Practice.
-DOI: 10.1080/23303131.2017.1422072
+Special Issue on Human Service Agencies and the Question of Impact: Lessons for Theory, Policy, and Practice 42(2) 185—204.

 Bopp, C., Harmon, E., & Voida, A. (2017).
 Disempowered by Data: Nonprofits, Social Enterprises, and the Consequences of Data-Driven Work.
 In Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI).
 Denver, CO, May 6–11.
 New York: ACM Press, pp. 3608–3619.